Coping With Epilepsy Neurofeedback Practitioner Directory

 Are you newly diagnosed with epilepsy?
 Here are some things which you should know:

 • Types of seizures - there are many different types of seizures.
-Most people only know about grand mal (tonic clonic or tonic clonic) seizures, but there are actually many types from absences (staring spells with brief loss of consciousness - missing time), drop attacks (atonic seizures), myoclonic "jerks", auras and a whole spectrum of complex partial seizures where strange and mysterious experiences may be encountered.
+Most people only know about grand mal (tonic clonic) seizures, but there are actually many types from absences (staring spells with brief loss of consciousness - missing time), drop attacks (atonic seizures), myoclonic "jerks", auras and a whole spectrum of complex partial seizures where strange and mysterious experiences may be encountered.
 The more you know about the types of known seizures, the better you can communicate with your neurologist/epileptologist what is happening in your case.

 • Your memory may not be as good as you think it is - Seizures can affect your critical thinking capacity and memory recall.
 If you are having uncontrolled seizures, it is a good idea to take someone who knows you very well with you when you see your doctor.
 They will be able to communicate details about your seizures that you simply don't know about (because they involve loss of consciousness).
 They can also help remember whatever the doctor says to you in the meeting if you don't have it all written down (and few doctors take the time to write everything down in a legible handwriting).